 IAS may decide not to grant accreditation to the accredited MSCB for not fulfilling accreditation requirements.
 Any applicant denied accreditation may appeal this decision as per requirements noted under Section 6 of these rules.

-For currently-accredited MSCBs, failure to respond to an IAS assessment report within 90 days will result in suspension of accreditation and removal of the CB’s accreditation certificate from the IAS website.
+For currently-accredited MSCBs, failure to respond to an IAS assessment report within 90 days will result in suspension of accreditation and removal of the MSCB’s accreditation certificate from the IAS website.

+Depending on the size of the scope of accreditation and number of witness audits estimated for the first accreditation cycle as per IAF MD requirements,IAS will consider remote or virtual surveillance assessments as determined by factors including but not limited to: severity of CARs and Concerns from the previous assessment, changes in the management system as indicated on the renewal application, complaints received by IAS regarding the operation of the MSCB, required number of witness assessments and any risk associated with the discipline and scope of accreditation.

+IAS will grant accreditation upon determination based on surveillance and compliance to the accreditation requirements for the disciplines noted in the scope of accreditation available on the IAS website.

 Remote Surveillance Assessment

-If IAS determines that the MSCB qualifies for a remote surveillance assessment, the MSCB shall provide the following information: the CB’s internal audit and management review reports/minutes; any complaints; actions resulting from any Concerns noted in the previous assessment report; any major changes in key personnel, client audit files, progress of witness audits completed as per IAF MD requirements, or in the MSCB’s management system and the scope of accreditation with IAS.
+If IAS determines that the MSCB qualifies for a remote surveillance assessment, the MSCB shall provide the following information: the MSCB’s internal audit and management review reports/minutes; any complaints; actions resulting from any Concerns noted in the previous assessment report; any major changes in key personnel, client audit files, progress of witness audits completed as per IAF MD requirements, or in the MSCB’s management system and the scope of accreditation with IAS.

 IAS will review the submittals and make a determination if the accreditation can be continued or an onsite surveillance assessment is required.